Culture and Evolution

 Lectures and Readings

 Anthropology has a long history of efforts to incorporate evolutionary theory into the study of culture and culture change.
 This class introduces the student to that history, an intellectual project that has incorporated archaeological, historical and ethnographic data into the construction of processural trajectories of culture change.
 In recent years there has been an expanding interest in new and innovative approaches to applying evolutionary theory to culture.
 The course begins with an exploration of the classic cultural evolution of the pioneers of the discipline.
-We spend the remainder of the course investigating each of the new evolutionary paradigms of understanding: evolutionary ecology, dual inheritance, evolutionary psychology, and complexity/expanded evolutionary theory.
+We spend the remainder of the course investigating each of the new evolutionary paradigms of understanding: human behavioral ecology, dual inheritance, evolutionary psychology, and complexity/expanded evolutionary theory.
 These theories differ in focus.
 One is more psychological, one behavioral, one addresses change in the symbolic-cultural, and one locates culture change within the self-organization of ecosystems, economies, and our biosphere.
 Together these approaches contribute to a broader understanding of the processes of human development, and its context as an evolutionary science.

 Much of this material is also covered in the undergraduate class, The New Cultural Evolution.
 That class is simplified somewhat and briefer in content.
 It does not include the Complexity and Cultural Evolution section below.
 In a way, it has a more coherent narrative content.
 That is because the material below was gradually assembled over 15 years or more.
 There are 30 ppts.
 Our semesters were painfully long, 18 weeks, which usually meant 16 classes and 2 exam weeks.
 Obviously, 30 ppts were never presented in one semester.
 Over the years, these ppts came and went, and sometimes returned, all depending on my interests at the time.
 I’ve included them all here because each has value in its own ways, IMO.